sciviscontest2026/sciviscontest2026.github.io/pages/examples.md

             <!-- Data Access Section -->
             <div id="access-llc4320" class="section-content" style="display:none;">
+            <h2>Binder</h2>
+<p>You can use the following link to open the binder and try the notebooks.
+It might take a while if you are launching it for the first time</p>
+      <a href="https://mybinder.org/v2/gh/sci-visus/sciviscontest2026/binder" target="_blank" class="btn btn-primary">Launch Binder</a>
                 <h2>Access LLC4320 ECCO Data</h2>
                 <p>Below are the steps based on the <a href="https://github.com/sci-visus/Openvisus-NASA-Dashboard/blob/main/OpenVisus_NASA.ipynb">GitHub instructions</a>.
-Check out this <a href=https://github.com/sci-visus/sciviscontest2026/blob/main/notebooks_examples/ieee_scivis_dyamond_ocean-Copy1.ipynb"">Github Repo</a> for examples.</p>
+Check out this <a href="https://github.com/sci-visus/sciviscontest2026/blob/main/notebooks_examples/ieee_scivis_dyamond_ocean-Copy1.ipynb">Github Repo</a> for examples.</p>
                 <ol>
                     <ul><strong>Step 1: Importing Libraries</strong></ul>
                     <pre><code class="language-bash">